lime-green/remote-docker-aws/README.md

 The downsides:
 - SSH tunnel communication is slower than local communication.
 However using an AWS region with low ping makes the latency unnoticeable.
 Find the region fastest for you using [this site](https://ping.psa.fun/) or [this site](https://www.cloudping.info/)
 - Some more setup required to get everything configured properly and running (tunneling ports, syncing file changes)
-- Running the ec2 instance incurs an additional cost over running locally, although a t2.medium instance in Canada only costs about 5 cents/hour
+- Running the ec2 instance incurs an additional cost over running locally, although a t3.medium instance in Canada only costs just under 5 cents/hour

 ## Setup
 1. First login to your AWS account and [create access keys to access AWS through the CLI](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)